Two dead in single vehicle accident on Granby Street in Norfolk

 NORFOLK, Va.
-(WAVY) — Two females died in an overnight accident in Norfolk.
+(WAVY) — Two people died following an overnight accident in Norfolk.

-Dispatch said they received the call came around 1:50 a.m. for a single vehicle accident in 4200 block of Granby Street.
+Dispatch said they were notified around 1:50 a.m.
+Sunday for a single vehicle accident in 4200 block of Granby Street.

 Upon arrival, crews came in contact with two female passengers suffering from life-threatening injuries.
 They both were transported to a local hospital where they were later pronounced deceased.